elizabethsabernethy/phase-4-final-project/README.md

 # Validations
 - Museum : must have name and be unique
-- Artist: must have unqiue username
+- Artist: must have unqiue username, and name, and password
 - Painting: must have title, artist, museum, and img_url

 Use controller validations to alter back end json response to front end.
 The response should pass your object if the creation, update, or deletion succeeds.
 However, the response should pass error messages to the front end and display them if the action fails.
 HINT: Utilize record.errors.